Generalization Below the Edge of Stability: The Role of Data Geometry¶

 ⭐⭐⭐⭐⭐

-This is a theoretically rigorous and broadly applicable work that, for the first time, establishes a quantitative connection between EoS implicit regularization and data geometry.
-The concept of "data shatterability" elegantly unifies previously disparate empirical observations—real data is harder to overfit than random data, low-dimensional data generalizes better, data on a sphere is easily memorized—and provides a solid theoretical foundation for understanding why deep learning can escape the curse of dimensionality in practice.
+This is a theoretical work of significant depth and breadth, establishing the first quantitative link between EoS implicit regularization and data geometry.
+The concept of "data shatterability" elegantly unifies previously scattered empirical observations and provides a solid theoretical foundation for understanding why deep learning can break the curse of dimensionality in practice.